irajs/DASH-IF-IOP/90-Security.inc.md

 The purpose of the DRM system selection workflow is to select a single DRM system that is capable of decrypting the [=adaptation sets=] selected for playback.
 The selected DRM system is one that is actually implemented by the media platform and for which the required set of configuration data exists.

-Note: The set of [=adaptation sets=] considered here need not be constrained to the current [=period=], potentially enabling seamless transitions to a new [=period=] with a different set of content keys (if supported by the platform API).
+Note: The set of [=adaptation sets=] considered here need not be constrained to a single [=period=], potentially enabling seamless transitions to a new [=period=] with a different set of content keys (if supported by the platform API).

 When encrypted [=adaptation sets=] are initially selected for playback or when the set of encrypted [=adaptation sets=] selected for playback changes, a DASH client SHOULD execute the following algorithm for DRM system selection: